-An outbreak of Zika virus, a tropical mosquito-borne disease, caused microcephaly and other birth defects, as well as the debilitating Guillain-Barré syndrome, throughout Latin America starting in 2015.
-Governments, aid organizations, health workers, and families throughout the Americas worked to contain the outbreak from its sudden, rapid spread from Brazil.
-The disease has all but disappeared from the news since 2017 but remains a risk in dozens of countries and territories.
+An outbreak of Zika virus — a tropical mosquito-borne disease — throughout the Americas from 2015 to 2016 caused widespread birth defects like microcephaly as well as the neurologically debilitating Guillain-Barré syndrome.
+Governments, aid organizations, health workers, and families worked to contain the epidemic from its sudden, rapid spread from Brazil.
+The Zika virus has all but disappeared from the news since then but remains a risk in many countries and territories.

 FAQs: What you need to know about the Zika virus

-Explore frequently asked questions about the Zika virus, and learn how you can help children and families affected.
+Explore Zika virus facts and frequently asked questions like what the symptoms are, and learn how you can help children and families affected by viruses.

 - What is Zika?